futuri/liquid-loader/README.md

 Enables/Disables generation of source maps.

-To enable CSS source maps, you'll need to pass the `sourceMap` option to the `sass-loader` _and_ the css-loader.
+To enable CSS source maps, you'll need to pass the `sourceMap` option to the `liquid-loader` _and_ the css-loader.

 **webpack.config.js**